 Research Interests: Tax Administration, Tax Law, Tax History, Political Theory, Local Government

 May Hen is a PhD student at the University of Cambridge, Jesus College.
-She is currently in her second year reading economic sociology in the Department of Sociology.
+She is currently in her third year reading economic sociology in the Department of Sociology.
 She is interested in offshore financial centres and is working on a 10-year longitudal study of women in offshore.
 May is actively involved in all aspects of international research and dialogue on anti-corruption, taxation, tax research in the social sciences, and fiscal anthropology of tax.
 She is interested in all things tax: 1) How it makes people behave, 2) How industries are formed around interpretation of it, and 3) How in the pursuit of 1) and 2) can influence the culture of indigenous populations.
 For her PhD, May will study three British Overseas Territories in the Caribbean region: The Cayman Islands, Bermuda, and the British Virgin Islands, in order to understand how expatriates and indigenous populations have transformed themselves from maritime economies in to powerful finance-based economies, and what the future might hold for each of the three islands.